-Massachusetts Overtime and Labor Laws
+Massachusetts Overtime Law

 Below is an overview of the minimum wage and overtime pay laws that apply to workers in the state of Massachusetts.
 Private actions to enforce Massachusetts wage and hour laws, and recover unpaid overtime due to workers, are commonly brought (on a contingent fee basis) by employment law firms such as The Lore Law Firm.
 If you believe that you have been deprived of the overtime pay that you are legally entitled to according to Massachusetts overtime law, please contact us for a free and confidential review of your situation.